Full-time MBA Concentration/Certificate Program

 Choose four of the following Elective Courses

-** Admission to Straus Institute's Certificate program requires the submission of a one-page Certificate Application Form
+** Admission to Straus Institute's Certificate program requires the submission of the Certificate Application Form

 Advanced Mediation Seminar